NicholasFarrow/nicholasfarrow.github.io/_posts/2020-07-18-Fake-Bitcoin-Vanity-Addresses.md

 4. Recalculate the checksum from the first 21 bytes, and use it to overwrite the laste 4 bytes.
 5. Converte the address bytes back to base58 format.

 Some steps here will use some C programming, I'll try not to make it too technical.
-First we will **choose** our desired message, I'll go with `SendNickBitcoinPls`.
+First we will **choose** our desired message, I'll go with `SendNickBitcoin`.

 Next, we will put this into a format that resembles a bitcoin address,
 * Beginning with a `1`: `1SendNickBitcoin`